 All ESE core courses, ESE electives and recommended ECEE electives are three credit hours each.

 To earn the certificate, all courses must be taken for a letter grade and the minimum grade for each must be a B-.

 For information on how this certificate fits into a graduate degree in electrical and computer engineering, contact our Graduate Advisor, Adam Sadoff.

-To register for a course through CAETE, check the CAETE webpage for schedule and application information.
+To register for a distance learning course through Be Boulder Anywhere (BBA), check the BBA webpage for schedule and application information.

-Applying for the Certificate upon Completion of CoursesOnce all three courses have been completed successfully, please fill out the application form and return it by fax, email, or in person to Adam Sadoff.
+Applying for the Certificate upon Completion of CoursesOnce all three courses have been completed successfully, please fill out the appropriate application form and return it by fax, email, or in person to Adam Sadoff.
+Students whose first ESE course was in Fall 2015 or later, use this application form.
+Students working towards their certificate prior to Fall 2015, use the previous application form to include older valid embedded course credit.
 Certificates may take several weeks to issue.
 Application deadlines are as follows:

 |Fall:|| December 31st|

 The certificate will be sent to the address on the application form.

 If you have taken one or more certificate courses and are interested in pursuing a graduate degree, find application information on the graduate study page.